sagarana/presentations/20250117-LIBR559S/operational_data.md

 - Familiar with technology and tools
 - Help others understand what's possible

-notes: The Library data team acts as a bridge between library operations/employees and the data.
+notes: The Library data team acts as a facilitator: we're a bridge between library operations/employees and the data.
+Activities surrounding data can sometimes be perceived as technical, clinical, transactional.
+There are elements of this, for sure, but a big part of our work is being able to translate between the needs of a library colleague and the data infrastructure that might be able to support them.

 ---

-### Available, intelligible
+### Available, intelligible, flexible
-- Any library employee may request our support
+- Any library employee may request our support <!-- .element: class="fragment" -->
 - Published reports have explanatory notes <!-- .element: class="fragment" -->

-notes:
+- Ability to export underlying data <!-- .element: class="fragment" -->

+notes: One guiding principle is that we make ourselves available to anyone.
+A library assistant is free to submit a request, it doesn't need to come through the branch head or any particular level of the hierarchy.
+We assume that people are communicating with their supervisors as appropriate on their end and try to make ourselves.
+I believe that this gives us access to some of those operational workflow problems that might not otherwise come to light.

+Part of being available also means being intelligible.
+We want our colleagues to become more nuanced and sophisticated data users, and we encourage learning and improve accessibility by including notes in many reports - explaining where the data's from, guiding them in using the report.

+Flexibility can mean many things, but here I highlight the flexibility that comes from being able to access the underlying, disaggregated data.

 ---